 Take a look around your home.
 How old is your furniture?
 Are there heirlooms or beloved favorites you just can’t part with?
 And if so, is it possible to refresh your décor without getting rid of those pieces?

 The answer to that last question is yes, according to Marisela Panzarella, designer and move-in coordinator at Splendido, an all-inclusive community for those 55 and better in Tucson.
 When residents first move to Splendido, Marisela helps them with space planning and design.
-Typically, this includes help with downsizing and selecting which furniture to bring—but in the case of Splendido’s new Villa Homes that just became available for reservation, this is not necessary.
+Typically, this includes help with downsizing and selecting which furniture to bring—but in the case of Splendido’s new Villa Homes that are now available to reserve for residency starting in 2019, this is not necessary.
 “The Villas are large enough that many who move into these gorgeous new homes will be able to fit most or all of their furniture—it’s a question of taking advantage of the move to update and refresh their decor,” says Marisela.